 Powers is a different kind of whiskey for Midleton to produce, it is much more earthy and spicy with less orchard fruits, it is definitely more honey sweetness than fruit sweetness.
 The style of whiskey that gets matured for Powers takes on a lot of the wood character; vanilla, spice, char notes all present in abundance.

-John Power, the founder of Powers Irish whiskey, who owned a pub and built his distilling business after a period of home distilling.
+John Power, the founder of Powers Irish whiskey range, who owned a pub and built his distilling business after a period of home distilling.
 Even years after, once the business was built and the profit had made him rich and well known within the aristocratic circles, would drink in the pub with his distillery workers.

 And the big players at the time were pioneers of marketing techniques as well as pioneering of whiskey creation.